Updated 28 July 2020: Double-checked that we're using the latest Datadog build steps.

-Datadog is software as a service (SaaS) that enables you to gather a wide range of metrics about your system and display it all in one place.
-You can create multiple dashboards to help your monitor your devices and create alarms for different events, such as when a device goes offline, or if a value (temperature, bandwidth, CPU usage, etc.) passes a defined threshold.
+Datadog is software as a service (SaaS) that enables you to gather a wide range of metrics about your system, and display it all in one place.
+You can create multiple dashboards to help you monitor your devices and create alarms for different events, such as when a device goes offline, or if a value (temperature, bandwidth, CPU usage, etc.) passes a defined threshold.

 In this blog post, we will walk you through the steps of setting up and configuring an application with balenaCloud and Datadog to deploy a fleet of two Raspberry Pi 3 devices, although this project can be scaled to any number of devices.

-This will take you to the dashboard for your newly created application, where you can move on to the next step and add your device.
-As we are going to use a fleet of Raspberry Pi 3’s for this project, let’s go ahead and download the image for that device.
+Add Device button.
+Since we’re going to use a fleet of Raspberry Pi 3’s for this project, so let’s go ahead and download the image for that device.

 Once you are done flashing the device, insert it in the Raspberry Pi and power on your device.